'Choose - I kill you or rape you': abuse accusations surge in Ethiopia's war

 Prime Minister Abiy Ahmed’s government and the military did not immediately respond to questions from Reuters about the reports of rape.
 Ethiopian authorities have previously denied rights abuses, pointing the finger instead at the Tigray People’s Liberation Front (TPLF), the region’s former ruling party whose forces they accuse of insurrection.

-“I call on all parties involved in the hostilities in the Tigray region to commit to a zero-tolerance policy for crimes of sexual violence,” U.N. special representative Geraldine Boezio said in the statement.
+“I call on all parties involved in the hostilities in the Tigray region to commit to a zero-tolerance policy for crimes of sexual violence,” U.N. special representative Pramila Patten said in the statement.

 Women and girls in refugee camps within Ethiopia appear to have been particularly targeted, and medical centres are under pressure for emergency contraception and tests for sexually-transmitted infections, the statement said.